leroy-merlin-br/metamorphosis/readme.md

     - Topics

-        An array of topics configuration, such as the topic name, which broker connection must use, consumer groups and middlewares
+        An array of topics configuration, such as the topic name, which broker connection should use, consumer groups and middlewares

         Here we can specify the group consumers, each topic can have multiple groups, and each group holds the configuration for which consumer, offset and middleware must use